hivemq/mqtt-cli/docs/_docs/subscribe.md

 ***

-> Subscribe to a topic and output all the received messages in base64 encoding
+Subscribe to a topic and output all the received messages in base64 encoding.

 ```
 $ mqtt sub -t topic -b64